-Land and buildings are carried at fair value, based on valuations by external independent valuers, less subsequent depreciation for buildings.
+Land is carried at fair value, based on valuations by external independent valuers, less subsequent depreciation for buildings.
 Revaluations are carried out every five years so that the carrying amount does not differ materially from that which would be determined using fair value at the reporting date.
-All other property, plant and equipment are stated at historical cost less accumulated depreciation.
+All other property, plant and equipment, including the vassiliko port are stated at historical cost less accumulated depreciation and any accumulated impairment losses.